History MA

 What you'll study

-Students on the course will examine questions about: the creation and preservation of history; exploring the potential ramifications of who controls the past; the impact of the media on framing and understanding historical events across the world; examining the ways in which our understanding of the past and the present is often a result of mediatisation; and the role that historical debates and events play in current discussions surrounding race and gender.
+The course will examine questions about the creation and preservation of history, the potential ramifications of who controls the past, the impact of the media on framing and understanding historical events across the world, the ways in which our understanding of the past and the present is often a result of mediatisation. and the role that historical debates and events play in current discussions surrounding race and gender.

 The themes and topics at the heart of the MA include environmental and indigenous history, the history of the wartime media, and the history of gender and social change.
-It also draws on the interdisciplinary expertise of the School’s International Relations and Politics teams, allowing students to gain a better and more comprehensive insight into the historical development of the modern period.
+It also draws on the interdisciplinary expertise of the school’s International Relations and Politics teams, empowering you to gain a better and more comprehensive insight into the historical development of the modern period.

 Modules